 People with opioid use disorder, their family members, significant others and supportive allies who are affected by opioid use.
 People might also have co-occurring use of other substances or mental and primary health conditions.

-Some programs might have clinical and financial eligibility requirements.
+Some programs have clinical and financial eligibility requirements.

 How Do I Get TTOR Grant Program Services in My Community?